Back to news

 Pro Tier: $9/mo

-Hugging Face lists the Pro plan at $9/month.
+Hugging Face lists the Pro plan at $9/month (opens in a new tab).
 The table below is the version that circulated with the original write-up:

 FeatureFreePro ($9/mo)